-NOTE 11 - RELATED PARTIES
+NOTE 10 - RELATED PARTIES

-During the year, the Organization paid board members \$108,000 for services.
-The board independently reviewed and approved the compensation arrangement in accordance with their conflict-of-interest policy.
+During the year, the Organization paid three board members a total of \$150,700 for research and consulting services.
+The board reviewed and approved the compensation arrangement in accordance with their conflict-of-interest policy.
+The Board believes these transactions are in the best interest of the Organization.

-NOTE 12 - AVAILABILITY AND LIQUIDITY
+NOTE 11 - AVAILABILITY AND LIQUIDITY

-The following represents the Organizations financial assets at December 31, 2022:
+The following represents the Organizations financial assets at December 31, 2023: